 Myth: Open Houses Are a Waste of Time

-The truth: “Today’s buyers are tech-savvy and spend a considerable amount of time browsing the web,” said Abraham Walker, lead agent at Ask a Walker in Alexandria, Va.
+The truth: “Today’s buyers are tech-savvy and spend a considerable amount of time browsing the web,” said Abraham Walker, lead agent at Ask a Walker in Alexandria, Virginia.
 “Many of these buyers are preapproved and ready to make an offer.
 When they see the opportunity to view a house at their convenience, they take it.”

 An open house shortly after listing generates attention and gives your agent a valuable opportunity to gather any feedback that might hinder a quick sale.